 The scenery became quite remote and as the sun was fading I realized I was probably not on the trail I thought I was and had drifted west, rather than east as intended towards a town called Blanding.

-The sky was completely clear, and there had recently been a full moon and so it was still quite bright after dark in my isolated and peaceful camping spot.
+That night the sky was completely clear, and there had recently been a full moon and so it was still quite bright in my isolated and peaceful camping spot.
 There was a lot of wood to make a fire, the water in the stream was crystal clear and tasted pure.

-I woke up slightly alarmed in the middle of the night due to some scuffling noises outside and found a few deer snuffling about.
-They didn’t seem too bothered and I was quite happy they were about.
-As there was no rain and it was not freezing I had left the outer cover of the tent off and could see the stars through the gauze of the flysheet.
+I woke up slightly alarmed in the middle of the night due to some scuffling noises and found the source of this noise to be a few deer outside my tent.
+They didn’t seem too bothered by me and I was quite happy they were about.
+As there was no rain and it was not freezing I had left the outer cover of the tent off and could see the stars through the the flysheet.
 This is what its all about.
 Riding all day in beautiful surroundings on a superb motorcycle and camping under the stars with a fire in the woods.
 Bliss.

 The next day I was up and packed quickly and plotted a route along the remainder of the Utah BDR to Four Corners, but wanted to include a few more sights such at Monument Valley, the one with the Wile Coyote scenery and huge sandstone buttes, and also Mexican Hat and of course the switchback escarpment twisties of Route 261 down to the Valley of the Gods.

 A very enjoyable days riding in which somehow or another I managed to ride a total of 485 miles, much of it off road.
 Considering the BDR is 850 miles long, that is quite a bit of a diversion on the last day of the Utah section.